lbineau/Facebook-Tab-Template/README.md

 Create your Facebook application and setup proper URLs here: https://developers.facebook.com/apps

-Grab your application ID and toss it in `index.html`
+Grab your app ID and toss it in `index.html`

+If you need a signed request, checkout the `php` branch and plug your app ID and secret into the top of the index.php file.

 Enjoy.